kriosmane/wallet-explorer/README.md

 php artisan vendor:publish --provider="KriosMane\WalletExplorer\app\Providers\WalletExplorerServiceProvider"
 ```

-A configuration-file named `walletexpolorer.php` with default settings will be placed in your `config` directory:
+A configuration-file named `walletexpolorer.php` with default settings will be placed in your `config` directory

 ## Usage